Camilo-Suarez98/PokeDex/README.md

 # PokeDex - A page to search for Pokemons and features

-This project was developed using React.js for the frontend and TailwindCSS.
+This project was developed using React.js and TailwindCSS.

 Here is the project deployed in Vercel: https://poke-dex-sable.vercel.app/